AryanSingh11/Blackjack-game/README.md

 if else statements
 loops
 objects
-JS ethods
+JS methods
-and logical operatore
+and logical operators